Alex2020201991/titanic_kagle/README.md

 **In this challenge, we are going to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).**

-**In this project we used data visualization and machine learning.**!
+**In this project we used data visualization and machine learning (Logistic regression, Random forest, Adaboost Ensemble, Bagging classifier, Gradient Boost classifier**